 There are plenty of beautiful people in SoHo and NoLIta, but tilt your eyes up, beyond the turn-of-the-20th-century lampposts adorned with cast-iron curlicues, and you’ll also find some of New York’s most impressive architecture.
 SoHo has one of the world's greatest concentrations of cast-iron buildings, created in response to fires that wiped out much of Lower Manhattan in the mid-18th century.
 Look down and you’ll see Belgian brick cobblestones lining some of the streets.
 Along Broadway and the neighboring streets of SoHo, you’ll see lights in the sidewalk: starting in the 1850s, these vault lights were set into sidewalks to permit daylight to reach basements.

-The King of Greene Street, at 72-76 Greene, between Grand and Canal, is a five-story Renaissance-style 1873 building with a magnificent projecting porch of Corinthian columns and pilasters.
-These days it's unmistakably painted in high-gloss ivory.
-Over at 28-30 Greene Street is the Queen of Greene Street, a graceful 1873, cast-iron beauty exemplified by its dormers, columns, window arches, projecting central bays, and Second Empire-style roof.
+The King of Greene Street, at 72–76 Greene, between Grand and Canal, is a five-story Renaissance-style 1873 building with a magnificent projecting porch of Corinthian columns and pilasters.
+These days it’s unmistakably painted in high-gloss ivory.
+Over at 28–30 Greene Street is the Queen of Greene Street, a graceful 1873 cast-iron beauty that exemplifies the Second Empire style with its dormers, columns, window arches, projecting central bays, and roof.

 The Haughwout Building, at 488–492 Broadway, north of Broome, is best known for what's no longer inside—the world's first commercial passenger elevator, invented by Elisha Graves Otis.
 The building's exterior is worth a look, though: nicknamed the Parthenon of Cast Iron, the five-story, Venetian palazzo–style structure was built in 1857 to house department-store merchant E. V. Haughwout's china, silver, and glassware store.
 Each window is framed by Corinthian columns and rounded arches.